jacksleight/statamic-memberbox/docs/customisation.md

 ## Profile form fields

 Only fields listed in the `statamic.memberbox.profile_fields` config option can be submitted through the profile form.
-If you add additional fields to that form you'll need to add them to the list.
+The fields listed must match the fields in your form.
 To do that open `config/statamic/memberbox.php` and add your fields:

 ```php
 'profile_fields' => [